Johnson declines to commit to getting US trade deal before next election - NewsBreak

 Johnson declines to commit to getting US trade deal before next election

-Boris Johnson has declined to commit to getting a post-Brexit trade deal with the US by the next election, ahead of his talks with Joe Biden in the White House.
+Boris Johnson has declined to commit to securing a post-Brexit trade deal with the US by the next election, ahead of his talks with Joe Biden in the White House

-The Prime Minister said he has “plenty of reason to be optimistic” about getting the free trade agreement (FTA) touted by Leave supporters as a major prize of departing the European Union but noted Americans “do negotiate very hard”.
+The Prime Minister said he has “plenty of reason to be optimistic” about getting the free trade agreement (FTA) which was touted by Leave supporters as a major prize of departing the European Union, but noted Americans “do negotiate very hard”.

 His concession on Tuesday came after suggesting trade negotiations are not a priority for the US president, who he accepted has “a lot of fish to fry”.

-Mr Johnson spoke to broadcasters on the terrace of a skyscraper in New York, where he has been attending a UN summit, before getting the train to Washington DC for his first visit to the White House since Mr Biden succeeded Donald Trump.
+The Prime Minister arrived at Union Station in Washington DC to welcome the “very good news” that Mr Biden had pledged to double US funding to help vulnerable countries fight the climate crisis, with Mr Johnson having pushed for increased spending.

-The Vote Leave figurehead downplayed the prospects of getting a trade deal by the next election, raising the possibility that he could leave Downing Street without achieving a key ambition for the post-Brexit era.
+But the Vote Leave figurehead earlier downplayed the prospects of getting a trade deal by the next election, raising the possibility that he could leave Downing Street without achieving a key ambition for the post-Brexit era.

 Asked if he would get the deal by 2024, the Prime Minister told Sky News: “We will keep going with free trade deals around the world including in the United States.